dauphaihau/Project-Management/README.md

 # Project Management
-Create a website to help users book tickets more easily -
+a software application used for issue tracking and project management -
 <a href="http://petpm.surge.sh/login">Visit the live app</a>

 Use email: hauuuu@gmail.com / password: 111111